The Core Curriculum is one of the most profound intellectual and personal experiences students have at Columbia College.

 Core Conversations invites you to join fellow alumni and Columbia faculty in an exciting program that encourages critical reading and thought-provoking discussions characteristic of the Core classroom, from wherever you are and at your own pace.
-In two to three-month sessions, alumni will read and discuss Core or Core-like texts through this private book club on the Goodreads online platform.
+In one to two month long sessions, alumni will read and discuss Core or Core-like texts through this private book club.

 To the Lighthouse and Virginia Woolf with Professor Joanna Stalnaker

-The Works of James Baldwin with Yujhán Claros
+The Works of James Baldwin with Yujhán Claros, PhD candidate, Department of Classics

 Julius Caesar and Othello, William Shakespeare with Professor Julie Crawford